-This page lists key anaesthesia and pain medicine journals that are available via Hinari.
+This page lists key anaesthesia and pain medicine resources that are available via Hinari.

 If your institution is registered for Research4Life, click on a journal title below and log-in with your institution's registered username and password.